 Agora describes itself as the UK's open forum for foreign policy.
 Agora provides a platform for people who are knowledgeable and passionate about international affairs.
 The aim is to create and grow a community that combines the intellectual rigour of academia with the professional standards of a think tank.
 Agora supports their members in developing ideas and empower them to influence foreign policy outside of the conventional channels.
 Agora works to produce informed, creative, and pragmatic foreign policy proposals.
 Through their blogs, briefings, reports, and events we allow a wide range of voices to participate in the key debates on the future of international relations.
 Agora will officially launch in London in November 2017.
 You can find out more and watch them develop by visiting their website and social media channels.

-A small group in Vienna wants to bring the grassroots concept also to Austria's think tank landscape.
+A small group in Vienna brings the grassroots concept to Austria's think tank landscape.
 Vienna as a melting pot of cultures and its position as a mediator between the «West» and the «East», Vienna as a hub for global politics and last but not least all the challenges in Austria's national political sphere - all that requires a new democratic voice.
 The think tanks aim is to provide a platform for young people where relevant issues on foreign policy can be discussed beyond established party lines.
-The project is still in the starting blocks and therefore in the process of gathering active and committed members.
-As a first step towards this goal, a community building event is going to take place on October 6th 2017 at 4:30 pm at the Impact Hub Vienna (Lindengasse 56, 1070 Vienna).
-All interested innovative thinkers should join this event!
+The think tank officially launched on May 24th, 2018 in Vienna.

 The foraus branch in Brussels used to focus mostly on Swiss foreign policy issues related to bilateral relations between Switzerland and the European Union (EU).
 In 2017, the branch is planning to become a more independent organization with a broader focus.
 The agenda will mainly focus on the future of the European Union and the EU’s relations with third country actors.
 Ultimately, our Brussels branch wants to introduce a more participatory approach to the vast think tank landscape of Europe’s capital.